Crystal Palace vs Stoke City U23 - Match Centre - Crystal Palace F.C.

 offside

-Offside, Stoke City PL2.
-Kieran Coates tries a through ball, but Ethon Varian is caught offside.
+Offside, Crystal Palace PL2.
+Jay Rich-Baghuelou tries a through ball, but Scott Banks is caught offside.

 7'